 It's funny about situations, isn't it?
 They arise so suddenly out of nothing.
 Of course, after the new thing is over it's easy enough to see how it all came about.
 In Bill's case, he might have noticed the faint gridlike pattern that flashed onto the sky momentarily, then faded out like the after-image of an imagined event.
 He might have noticed the slight thickening around the line of the horizon.
 Our perceptual apparatus picks up this sort of signal all of the time.
 But the main processing center has no time to deal with it.
 It's too busy keeping us balanced as we walk, so we can walk and chew gum at the same time.
-No computer has vet been able to duplicate this feat.
+No computer has yet been able to duplicate this feat.
 Probably because no computer is able to chew gum.
 For a human it is not difficult at all, with training, of course.

 Bill was in a sort of darkness.
 It wasn't the darkness of an empty room, but more like the darkness of being entirely inside a down sleeping bag.
 This was a darkness that did not feel hollow, as most darknesses do.
 This darkness felt like midnight cleaning-up time at the bottom of the bog, or friendship day in the viper's tangle.
 It was a darkness that extended to the ears, too, making it impossible to hear sounds because of the insulation of silence.
-Nor could you feel anything; because the grasping fingers plunged down through layer after layer of gossamer fabric, each sheet of it too fine for the fingertips to tell whether they rested on something impalpable or not, but, as the hand continued downward, more and more fabrics, each nothing in strive.
-Bill had, therefore, quite inadvertently, entered into the state of supreme bliss for which the saffronrobed ascetics of old had striven in vain.
-It was too bad there was no one around to tell Bill of this good luck.
-The state of utmost bliss turned out, like all the other states of mind, to depend on having someone This zero point of sensation is well-renowned as the point of null and cease for which the mystics itself, collected on the fingertips until there was a feeling of a curtain or shade over the fingers. something that blinds them to the touch.
+Nor could you feel anything; because the grasping fingers plunged down through layer after layer of gossamer fabric, each sheet of it too fine for the fingertips to tell whether they rested on something impalpable or not, but, as the hand continued downward, more and more fabrics, each nothing in itself, collected on the fingertips until there was a feeling of a curtain or shade over the fingers, something that blinds them to the touch.